investigating property value loss & toxic exposure cases

 Following toxic exposure at the workplace or water contamination on your home property, it is critical to have the area assessed by environmental experts to determine the cause of contamination and the extent of the health risks.

-The Lyon Firm works with national environmental litigators and serves as an Ohio water contamination lawyer for those suffering from the consequences of industrial negligence.
+The Lyon Firm works with national environmental litigators and serves as a water contamination lawyer for those suffering from the consequences of industrial negligence.

 Because land contamination is not only dangerous to residents health, but also greatly affects property values, environmental property damage lawsuits are necessary to recover what is lost to large reckless corporations in fracking and other industrial work sites.